yuthika-15/task-manager/README.md

-##Task Manager Application
+# Task Manager Application

-# Live Demo
+## Live Demo
 https://task-manager-2-qjjw.onrender.com

-#Overview
+## Overview
-This is a full-stack Task Manager application built using Spring Boot and MySQL.
+This is a full-stack Task Manager application built using Spring Boot and PostgreSQL.
 It allows users to register, log in, and manage tasks through a simple web interface.
-The application is deployed on Railway and demonstrates end-to-end backend and frontend integration.
+The application is deployed on Render using Docker and demonstrates end-to-end backend and frontend integration.

-#Features
+## Features
 - User registration and login
 - Role-based access (Admin and Member)
 - Admin can create tasks